KingMalur/TerrainGenerator/README.md

 If you do want to use it in your project, just follow these steps:
 1) Copy the script ``TerrainGenerator.gd`` and attach it to a ``Node3D``
 2) Save your scene and then reload the saved scene
-3) Fill in the exported variables with values you like
+3) Fill in the exported variables with values you like (Saved scene's already set up with values I like)
 4) Hit ``Create New Terrain``, ``Create Water Mesh``, ``Create Collision Mesh`` & ``Create Navigation Region``

 ## Hints